quantatrading/Quanta-exoTrader/README.md

 - **Order Refresh Time (`ORDER_REFRESH_DELAY`) - Default: "10"**
   - **Purpose**: Specifies the duration for which open orders will remain active before being canceled and replaced, ensuring orders remain relevant to current market conditions.
   - **Impact**: Adjusting the order refresh time determines how frequently open orders are updated to reflect changes in market conditions.
-Shorter refresh times ensure orders are responsive to price movements but may increase order cancellation fees.
-Longer refresh times reduce order cancellation fees but may result in orders becoming less competitive over time.
+Shorter refresh times ensure orders are responsive to price movements but may trail price.
+Longer refresh times reduce price trailing but may result in orders becoming less competitive over time.

 - **Kill Open Orders (`ORDER_KILL`) - Default: true**
   - **Purpose**: Determines whether to cancel all open orders after the signal window closes, preventing stale orders from affecting new trading cycles.